Skip to content

 You don't need to expose port 7007 if using Docker network.
 The agent will be available to other containers on the same network.

-How to connect to an agent?
+How to Connect to an Agent

 To connect to an agent, you need to provide the agent's IP address and port.
 Here is an example: